 The timeless elegance and classic experience of the American Bar at the Savoy Hotel in London, England – Britain’s oldest surviving cocktail bar

 A day in London on a recent trip to England included a special experience – a drink at the iconic, art deco American Bar at the Savoy Hotel.
 The American Bar is Britain’s oldest surviving cocktail bar.
 Serving “American-style” drinks, it first opened in 1893.
-This unique and notable bar was voted the World’s Best Bar at the World’s 50 Best Bars in 2017 and World’s Best Bar at Tales of the Cocktail in 2018.
+This unique and notable bar was voted the World’s Best Bar at the World’s 50 Best Bars in 2017 and World’s Best International Hotel Bar and Best International Bar Team at Tales of the Cocktail in 2018.
 With its elegant styling and white-jacketed waiters, the American Bar is a sophisticated step back in time.

 The bar serves a large variety of cocktails, beer, mixed drinks, and wine as well as non-alcoholic beverages, but is best known for its signature cocktails.
 When we visited, the 20 cocktails in the Savoy Songbook paid homage to the legendary musicians and songwriters that have entertained guests in the bar for decades with a selection of twenty songs that really define the atmosphere of the American Bar.
 Each cocktail’s title refers to a memorable line in the song that was the inspiration for the drink.
 The list of artists represented include George Harrison, Prince, Frank Sinatra, and Elvis.
 The bar also produced a special live album featuring the 20 songs.